evkx/evkx.github.io/content/models/nio/et5/ET5_Touring/_index.md

 ---
 title: Nio ET5 Touring
 linktitle: "ET5 Touring"
 description: "Nio ET5 Touring is an all-electric station wagon with a WLTP range of up to 560 km (348 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true